nju-websoft/MOLE-CIE/README.md

 python script/gen_script.py
 ```

-Then run the resulting script to start the training process.
+Then run the resulting script to start the training and evaluation process.

 ```
 sh MoLE-CIE.sh
 ```

+## Citation

+We will release it soon.
+Thanks a lot!